SamuelDucca/Wisensing-esp32/README.md

 This project uses Python 3.11.
 All required packages and libraries for the Data Processing and Model Training modules are listed under ```requirements.txt```.
 In case you use [conda](https://docs.conda.io/projects/conda/en/stable/index.html), we also provide an environment file for easy setup.

 The Onboard Processing module requires the ESP-IDF framework for programming the ESP32 boards, as well as the esp-tflite-micro library.
-We discuss in detail how to install these at the relevant section.
+We discuss in more detail how to install these requirements at the relevant section.

-We tested our tool in the following operating systems:
+We have tested our tool in the following operating systems:
 - Windows 11
 - Fedora 38 (Linux kernel v6.8.9)